pubnub/pubnub-mcp-server/resources/sdk_docs/objective-c_presence.md

 # Presence API for Objective-C SDK

-Presence tracks online/offline users and custom state, including:
+Presence provides:
+- Joins/leaves per channel
-- Join/leave events, occupancy (user count), subscribed channels per UUID/device, and per-UUID presence state.
+- Occupancy (user count) per channel
+- Channels a UUID is subscribed to
+- Presence state per user

 Requires Presence add-on enabled for your key in the Admin Portal.
+See Presence Events for subscribing to presence channels.

 ## Here now

-Returns current channel state: list of UUIDs and total occupancy.
-Response cache: 3 seconds.
+Returns current presence info for channels/channel groups: UUIDs and occupancy.

+- Cache: 3 seconds.

 ### Method(s)